What is Soft Tissue Massage

 - Bacterial infection around the area

-We at pain free physiotherapy clinic provide therapeutic massage for different conditions of back, abdominal and upper and lower limbs.
-It is an essential part of our treatment programme and in needed is given in conjunction with other therapies.
-Dr. Roshan Jha is highly skilled in different techniques of massage therapy and patients feel that it’s the best part of our treatment protocol (as per our patients feedback).
+We at the Pain Free Physiotherapy Clinic provide Therapeutic massage for different conditions of the back, abdominal, and upper and lower limbs.
+It is an essential part of our treatment program and in need is given in conjunction with other therapies.
+Dr. Roshan Jha is highly skilled in different techniques of Massage therapy and patients feel that it’s the best part of our treatment protocol (as per our patient’s feedback).